Ananto30/zero/README.md

 </p>
 <hr>

-Zero is a high performance and fast (see [benchmarks](https://github.com/Ananto30/zero#benchmarks-)) Python microservice framework that provides RPC and Pub Sub interface.
+Zero is actually a RPC like framework that passes message between client server like architecture.
+Also supports Pub-Sub.

 **Features**:

-- Zero provides **faster communication** between the microservices using [zeromq](https://zeromq.org/) under the hood.
+- Zero provides **faster communication** (see [benchmarks](https://github.com/Ananto30/zero#benchmarks-)) between the microservices using [zeromq](https://zeromq.org/) under the hood.
 - Zero uses messages for communication and traditional **client-server** or **request-reply** pattern is supported.
 - Support for both **Async** and **sync**.
 - The base server (ZeroServer) **utilizes all cpu cores**.